 Borujerdi House was nominated as the most beautiful historical house in Asia by UNESCO a few years ago.
 There’s also a love story behind it: when a man fell in love with the daughter of a wealthy family, he appointed a famous architect to construct this house to impress her, with success!

-The price per house is roughly 500.000 IRR (2 Euros) and despite what other blogs suggest, no more combi ticket allows you to visit multiple houses.
+The price per house is roughly 500.000 IRR (2 Euros) and despite what other blogs suggest, no combo ticket allows you to visit multiple houses.
 Each house has its price.

 There is also a market for infused spice waters like cinnamon water or basil water.